qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/literal/literal-arguments.md

 },
 ```

 Each option produces a new "command" in the tree of commands.
-This means that having exceptionally large lists of literals, or nested literals (e.g. `/command <literal1> <literal2>`) can cause very large trees which cannot be sent to the clients _(it can cause clients to crash)_.
+This means that having exceptionally large lists of literals, or nested literals (e.g. `/command <literal1> <literal2>`) can cause huge trees which cannot be sent to the clients _(it can cause clients to crash)_.

 :::info